eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 {: .blogpost-caption}
 *The ratio of the number of subproblems solved during Branch-and-Bound with BaBSR vs. ACS.*

-We observe that Active Constraint Score branching yields significantly fewer subproblems on most (75%) properties and reduces the number of subproblems solved by another order of magnitude on average.
+Using Active Constraint Score branching instead of BaBSR reduces the number of subproblems required to prove a property by, on average, an additional order of magnitude.

 **Effectiveness of Cost Adjusted Branching**